dcallus/doc.ly/README.md

   -  from CLIENT directory: npm install
   -  from CLIENT directory: npm start
   -  Allow Location Detection from your browser
+  -  Click on a doctor and make a booking
   -  Check your MongoDB Database for entries